The Dill Paloma

 Detective Dill Paloma was just settling in for another scorcher in the Duke City when there was a knock on his office door.
 In walked trouble.
 It was the kind he’d seen before.
 It was the kind found at the bottom of a tequila bottle.
 Dill was ready for it.
 He reached for a lime and a can of Fresca.

-Dill Paloma is a name that works best for a hard-boiled gumshoe from a Noir novel, but it also serves as the term for a warm-weather cocktail, perfect for when the temperatures hit 100 degrees.
+Dill Paloma is a name that works best for a hard-boiled gumshoe from a noir novel, but it also serves as the term for a warm-weather cocktail, perfect for when the temperatures hit 100 degrees.
 A traditional Paloma is composed of blanco tequila, lime and grapefruit soda.
 In this variation, I cut back on the soda in favor of fresh-squeezed grapefruit and add dill.
 The grapefruit juice gives the cocktail a bitter bite that complements both the tequila and the lime.
 Really, the dill is just there to look pretty.

 2 oz. blanco tequila